Treatment for IBS

-So many of our patients have struggled for years to feel healthy and come to us to get a healthier gut and end those digestive woes.
+So many of our patients have struggled for years to feel healthy with IBS symptoms.
+They come to see our team of IBS dietitians to get a healthier gut and put an end to their digestive woes.

-At Ignite Nutrition, we have developed a system called the 4 Pillar Plan™ so patients with IBS can get a healthy gut!
+At Ignite Nutrition, we have developed a system of treatment for IBS called the 4 Pillar Approach for Gut Health™.
+Patients with IBS symptoms can get a healthy gut!

 When research is done properly, there is always only 1 intervention.
 However, we KNOW real life isn’t a research project.
-At Ignite, we have combined the most up-to-date evidence, with our expertise on digestive disorders and developed a plan that can be specifically tailored to your digestive issues, so you get feeling better FAST.
+At Ignite, we have combined the most up-to-date evidence.
+With our expertise on digestive disorders, we have developed a plan that can be specifically tailored to your digestive issues.
+Helping you with the basics of IBS management, so you get feeling better FAST.